Jorge-Monge/Jorge-Monge/README.md

  I studied:
   - Architecture in the Universidad Politécnica de Madrid.
   - Geographic Information Systems at the Southern Alberta Institute of Technology (SAIT)
-  - Front-end web development at the University of Calgary
+  - Front-end web development at the University of Calgary (certificate)
+  - C# .NET development at the University of Calgary (certificate, ongoing)
   - ... and I continue to study/learn every day!

 Feel free to drop me a line at gis@jorgemonge.ca